Fit Healthy Momma Rating: 9.5/10

 What is BODi by Beachbody?

-BODi (Beachbody On Demand Interactive, is a fitness platform that offers daily live and on-demand studio classes plus nutrition content and more.
+BODi (Beachbody On Demand Interactive), is a fitness platform that offers daily live and on-demand studio classes plus nutrition content and more.
 This state-of-the-art platform allows you to turn your living room into an interactive gym where you can access the energy and accountability of live and on-demand studio classes on your schedule.
-BODi will be available in September.
+BODi is now available to Beachbody On Demand users everywhere.

 Yes, Beachbody is now offering cycling classes thanks to its merger with the mega-successful home cycling brand, MYX Fitness.
-Cycling classes will be taught by former Peloton instructor, Jennifer Jacobs and the rest of the famous Beachbody trainers.
+Many of the cycling classes will be taught by former Peloton instructor, Jennifer Jacobs and the rest of the famous Beachbody trainers.

 Jennifer is perhaps the most exciting spin instructor on the platform and she’s Beachbody’s newest super trainer.
 She’s well-known for her no-nonsense approach to getting results quickly and efficiently.
-BODi and MYX 2 members will soon be able to add Jennifer’s short, effective workouts to their weekly class schedule and feel the rush anytime they wish.
+BODi and MYX 2 members can now add Jennifer’s short, effective workouts to their weekly class schedule and feel the rush anytime they wish.

 How Interactive Will the Workouts Be?

 Since this will be the first introduction to live workouts for both MYX and Beachbody, it’s normal to question just how interactive these workouts will be.
 BODi lets you share your own video feed in real-time as you perform your workout.
 Additionally, you’ll be able to see other BODi members working out live and on your screen in real-time, giving you the experience of being together despite being in your own homes.

 This brand new, exciting feature is called BODcast.
 You’ll have the opportunity to join a BODcast which will allow you to see your friends and access live shout outs from trainers.
 This appears to be a one-up on Peloton as they do not currently have the ability to see other members during workouts.